Ste. Anne: Outdoor activities

 Ste.
 Anne features a splash pad that opened in 2016 in the Parc des Redemptoristes, a skateboard park that opened in 2016 on Arena Road, and numerous soccer and baseball fields.

 The Parc des Redemptoristes is situated beside the Seine River in the center of town.

 Sports

-Ice hockey and curling are the favorite sports in Ste.
+Ice hockey and curling are the favourite sports in Ste.
 Anne.
 The town has an ice-skating arena and curling rink.
 The Ste.
 Anne Aces, an ice hockey team, play in the Carillon Senior Hockey League.
 Soccer and Baseball are also popular and growing sports in this town.

 In March 2009, three natives of Ste.
 Anne competed in the NCAA Women's Frozen Four.
 Known colloquially as the Ste.
-Anne Three, Bailey Bram, representing the Mercyhurst Lakers women's ice hockey program, Jocelyne Larocque of the Minnesota–Duluth Bulldogs women's ice hockey program, and Melanie Gagnon, senior captain of the Minnesota Golden Gophers women's ice hockey program, competed in the event.
+Anne Three, Bailey Bram, representing the Mercyhurst Lakers women's ice hockey program, Jocelyne Larocque of the Minnesota Duluth Bulldogs women's ice hockey program, and Melanie Gagnon, senior captain of the Minnesota Golden Gophers women's ice hockey program, competed in the event.

 Town Council members

 The Mayor of Ste.
-Anne is Richard Pelletier.
-Other members include Councillors Cornie Klassen, Tiana Bohemier, Yvan St. Vincent, Lyle Davies, and Chief Administrative Officer, Marc Darker.
+Anne is Yvan St. Vincent.
+Other members include Councillors Cornie Klassen, Jason Einarson, Jeremy Wiens, Lyle Davis and Chief Administrative Officer, Marc Darker.